+Garages and permanent outbuildings Visually inspected.
 Communal areas Not applicable.

-Garages and permanent outbuildings Visually inspected.
-There is a single detached garage to the rear of the property and this is of timber construction with a pitched and felted roof covering.
+There is a single detached garage to the side of the property and this is of rendered blockwork construction with a pitched and tiled roof covering.

 Outside areas and boundaries Visually inspected.
-There are gardens to the front, side and rear of the property and the boundaries are partially formed with timber fencing.
-There is a paved driveway leading to the garage.
+There are generous gardens to the front, side and rear of the property and the boundaries are formed with brick and concrete walls.
+There is a driveway leading to the garage.

 Ceilings Visually inspected from floor level.
-The ceilings are of plasterboard construction with textured/artex coatings to most rooms.
+The ceilings are formed with plasterboard and the ceiling to the kitchen is partially clad with polystyrene tiles.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.

-The internal walls are of brick and timber studwork construction with plaster finishes.
-Some walls have a textured/artex coating.
+The internal walls are mainly of timber studwork construction with plasterboard linings.